 This part happens outside of process mining.
 After process mining gives you an in-depth understanding of your processes, problems, and root causes, you'll have a good idea of what to change.
 The operational development change outcome will then be visible in your transactional system data, such as the ERP, CRM, and Financial systems.

 Now you study the results that your changes bring about and see what is working and what is not.
 Process mining can pick up these changes in the end-to-end processes and continue monitoring them for you, in contrast to traditional analytics, which is hard-coded in and won't follow new changes in your operations.
 Process mining helps you verify if the changes are working as intended and if any value is added to your process.
 This step acts as a bridge between the Do and the Act parts.

 If the changes you made in the Do step work successfully, you will then standardize the solution for your business.
-It's essential to make sure the solution is implemented, standardized, taken into use and that it will continue to stay in service.
+It's essential to make sure the solution is implemented, standardized, taken into use, and that it will continue to stay in service.
 In other words, you should continuously monitor your processes to react timely to future problems.
-Process mining is used to monitor the whole end-to-end process, ensuring the process improvement works as intended and identifies the new most essential problems limiting performance.
+Process mining is used to monitor the whole end-to-end process, ensuring the process improvement works as intended and identifying the new most essential problems limiting performance.

-#Tip: From the process management point of view, process mining is most powerfully used in the Plan, Check and Act steps.
+#Tip: From the process management point of view, process mining is most powerfully used in the Plan, Check, and Act -steps.

-#Tip: Remember to give process mining analysis results from the Plan step to the team implementing the change Do step, such as the RPA/Process Automation team.
+#Tip: Remember to give process mining analysis results from the Plan-step to the team implementing the change Do-step, such as the RPA/Process Automation team.

 The second process improvement topic that I'll cover is the BPM lifecycle.
 This model is very well aligned with the previous PDCA model, but the way you can utilize process mining with these steps is perhaps more tangible.